OpenEMR

 • Database: MySQL or PostgreSQL

-3. Configure the OpenEMR settings file (openemr.conf.php) with your database credentials.
+4. Configure the OpenEMR settings file (openemr.xml).

 Technical Specifications